Tor circuit fingerprinting defenses using adaptive padding: Introduction

+In this paper, we study the circuit fingerprinting problem, isolating and formalizing it on its own, separately from other fingerprinting problems.
+We start by presenting our threat model (\autoref{sec:model}) and experimental methodology (\autoref{sec:methodology}).
+We then revisit and verify previous results by Kwon et al. \cite{KwonALDD15} (\autoref{sec:vanilla-fpring}) to show that distinguishing onion service circuits is possible with high accuracy, even when the application-layer traffic is identical, by exploiting fingerprints of the onion service \emph{protocol itself}.

+We design and implement a versatile adaptive padding framework (\autoref{sec:wtf}) which has since been merged in the mainline Tor client and deployed to the live network.
+Then, in \autoref{sec:design}, we proceed by analyzing onion handshakes and demonstrating how we can imitate accurately both their shape and timing characteristics using our adaptive padding framework.
+Employing our dummy onion handshakes as a primitive, we then design and evaluate two distinct padding defense strategies.

+First, we present an intuitive delay-based defense (\autoref{sec:fractional-delay}) which delays clearnet traffic to inject a dummy handshake.
+We show that the latency overhead can be reduced at no privacy cost by delaying only a \emph{fraction} of the traffic and exploiting the base rate to our advantage.
+During the evaluation of this defense we also find previously unknown subtle behaviors that can act as circuits fingerprints.

-\item We evaluate the PCP strategy, both analytically and experimentally, relating classification accuracy to the defense's parameters, and verifying that an effective defense is possible with no delays and limited bandwidth overhead. \end{itemize}
+We then present a more advanced zero-delay padding defense that employs \emph{preemptive circuits}, an optimization mechanism that already exists in Tor.
+We provide both an analytic evaluation, giving precise expressions relating the parameters of the defense to the classification accuracy, as well as an experimental evaluation, confirming the analytic results, and showing that an effective defense is possible with no delays and limited bandwidth overhead.